Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the sixth-ranked team ERA across all league pitching staffs (3.94).
+- The Yankees have the seventh-ranked team ERA across all league pitching staffs (3.93).

 © 2023 Data Skrive.
 All rights reserved.